microsoft/r-server-campaign-optimization/Resources/data-scientist.md

 This solution packet includes the R code a data scientist would develop in the **R** folder.
 It then incorporates this R code in  stored procedures (.sql files) that can be found in the **SQLR** folder.
 Finally, there is a PowerShell script (.ps1 file) that automates the running of the SQL/R code.

-To try this out yourself:
+To try this out yourself, see the [Quick Start](../readme.md#quickstart) section on the main page.
-* Follow the instructions in **[START HERE](Instructions/START_HERE.md)**  to create the full solution on your SQL server.
-* Once the data has been created and processed, models have been trained, and best model has been used to score the leads, use the [PowerBI Instructions](Instructions/Visualize_Results.md) to configure the dashboard to display the results.

-If you need a trial version of SQL Server 2016, see [What's New in SQL Server 2016](https://msdn.microsoft.com/en-us/library/bb500435.aspx) for download or VM options.

-The rest of this page describes what happens in each of the steps: dataset creation, model development, scoring, and deployment in more detail.
+This page describes what happens in each of the steps: dataset creation, model development, scoring, and deployment in more detail.

 ##  Analytical Dataset Preprocessing and Feature Engineering